SusTech 2024 logo

 16:50 Automated Control and IoT-Based Water Quality Monitoring System for a Molobicus Tilapia Recirculating Aquaculture System (RAS)

-Franz Joseph D Libao (Department of Science and Technology - Metals Industry Research and Development, Philippines); Oscar Sheen M Villaverde II (Department of Science and Technology - Metals Industry Research and Development Center & University of the Philippines Diliman, Philippines); Nicole Ann Portia U de Luna (DOST- Metals Industry Research and Development Center, Philippines); Von Jansen G Comedia, Manuel O Luna, Jr, Ana Marie C Atienza and Glen D Espeña (Department of Science and Technology - Metals Industry Research and Development, Philippines)
+Franz Joseph D Libao (Department of Science and Technology - Metals Industry Research and Development, Philippines); Oscar Sheen M Villaverde II (University of the Philippines Diliman & Metals Industry Research and Development Center, Philippines); Nicole Ann Portia U de Luna (DOST- Metals Industry Research and Development Center, Philippines); Von Jansen G Comedia, Manuel O Luna, Jr and Ana Marie C Atienza (Department of Science and Technology - Metals Industry Research and Development, Philippines); Glen D Espeña (Department of Science and Technology, Philippines)

 PS6C: Water